 I’m Logan Hill, a film-crazed, pop-addled writer who grew up in the Sandhills of North Carolina, about 12 miles from a stoplight.
-Now I live in Brooklyn, a half-block from the Brooklyn Queens Expressway.
+Now I live in Harlem, just steps from the 1 train.

 I earned a degree in English from UNC-Chapel Hill in 1996 and spent a couple years at Yale’s Ph.D program in American Studies.
-Then I dropped out with a Master’s because I decided to stop writing about dead people and start talking to people who were, well, alive.
-I’ve been doing that ever since and, on the whole, I’ve found the living to be much more unpredictable.
+Then I dropped out because I decided to stop writing about dead people and start talking to people who are, well, alive.

 I started my career at New York, where I fell hard for the city and covered arts and culture for eleven years, from Robert Downey Jr. and Madonna to Spike Lee and Woody Allen.
-I edited film and theater sections, while reporting features aout political activists, Kanye West, and the late, great founder of Benihana, Rocky Aoki.
-With brilliant colleagues, I had a blast launching Vulture in 2007, while editing features, blogging, and obsessively covering Mad Men (For the last two seasons, I’ve recapped the show for The New York Times).
-I also spent a year as a Senior Editor at GQ.
+I edited film and theater sections, while reporting features about political activists, Kanye West, and the late, great founder of Benihana, Rocky Aoki.
+With brilliant colleagues, I had a blast launching Vulture in 2007, while editing features, blogging, reviewing films, and obsessively covering Mad Men.
+(I also recapped the show for The New York Times).
+Then I spent a year as a Senior Editor at GQ.